For 25 years

-Established by the RSPCA in 1996, during its time we’ve seen more than 3 billion animals
+Established by the RSPCA in 1996, during its time we’ve seen more than 3.7 billion animals benefit from higher welfare farming conditions under the Scheme.

 2020 Impact Video